ReactForAll/React-Course/Level_1/2. Introduction to Typescript/SCRIPT.md

 You may already use `node` command to run javascript files.
 But what if you want to run typescript files?

-You'll need to install the type-script compiler first.
+You'll need to install the typescript compiler first.
 You can simply run

 ```
     npm install -g typescript